StrangeOutdoors.com

 The strange disappearance of Kevin Robert O'Keefe from Glacier Bay National Park

-In late September 1985, Kevin O'Keefe, 36, went alone to the isolated Glacier Bay National Park in Alaska for a series of hikes in the wilderness.
+In late September 1985, Kevin O'Keefe, 36, went alone to the isolated Glacier Bay National Park in Alaska for a series of wilderness hikes.
 Glacier Bay National Park and Preserve occupies the northernmost section of the southeastern Alaska coastline, between the Gulf of Alaska and Canada.
-Keith was an experienced outdoorsman and lived in Sacramento, California.
-He arrived in Juneau, on September 20th.
+Keith was an experienced outdoorsman who lived in Sacramento, California.
+He arrived in Juneau on September 20th.
 Two days later, he took a floatplane to Muir Inlet, north of Wolf Point, to establish a base camp.

-On October 8th, 1985, National Park Ranger, David Nemeth, and his partner spotted O'Keefe's tent near the high tide line as well as various bits of debris and after further investigation, they found a broken center pole.
-Since the rangers believed that the occupant of the tent was on a day hike had secured the tent and left the belongings they found in place, they decided they would return the following day to check on the occupants.
+On October 8, 1985, National Park Ranger David Nemeth and his partner spotted O'Keefe's tent near the high tide line, as well as various bits of debris.
+After further investigation, they found a broken center pole.
+Since the rangers believed that the tent occupant, who was on a day hike, had secured the tent and left the belongings they found in place, they decided they would return the following day to check on the occupants.

 See this content in the original post

-The day following the initial discovery of the tent, rangers went back to the campsite, but again there was no sign of life and the tent looked like it had not been slept in overnight.
-The Rangers left and informed Alaska State Troopers for additional assistance to search the vicinity of the camp location.
-An air and ground search failed to find any sign of Kevin.
+The day following the initial discovery of the tent, rangers went back to the campsite, but again, there was no sign of life, and the tent looked like it had not been slept in overnight.
+The Rangers left and informed Alaska State Troopers for additional assistance in searching the vicinity of the camp location.

-After discovering that Kevin O'Keefe was the owner of the campsite and due to return from the park on October 10th, officials contacted relatives and they confirmed that he would be making short day hikes and would not be making overnight trips.
-Rangers found supplies at several locations around the site including food, sleeping bag and backpack, indicating he had not left the campsite for a day walk.
+After discovering that Kevin O'Keefe was the campsite owner and was due to return from the park on October 10, officials contacted relatives.
+They confirmed that he would be making short day hikes and would not be making overnight trips.
+Rangers found supplies at several locations around the site, including food, a sleeping bag, and a backpack, indicating he had not left the campsite for a day walk.

-Rangers reported there were no bear tracks or any signs of an animal attack.
+Rangers reported no bear tracks or any signs of an animal attack.

 See the latest Exclusive members-only articles on StrangeOutdoors.com